top of page

 About Me

-My research is funded by the Alfred P. Sloan Foundation, the Smithsonian Institution, and the National Endowment for the Humanities.
-I have also been a fellow at the Hoover Institution at Stanford University and the Center for Intellectual Property x Innovation Policy.
+My research has been funded by the National Science Foundation, the Alfred P. Sloan Foundation, the Smithsonian Institution, and the National Endowment for the Humanities.
+I have also been a fellow at the Information Society Project at Yale Law School, the Hoover Institution at Stanford University and the Center for Intellectual Property x Innovation Policy.

-I am an Associate Professor of Science and Technology Studies at the University of California, Davis, and the Editor in Chief of the IEEE Annals of the History of Computing.
+I am an Associate Professor (tenured) of Science and Technology Studies at the University of California, Davis, and a former Editor in Chief of the IEEE Annals of the History of Computing.
 With Jeff Yost, I edit the Johns Hopkins Series Studies in Computing and Culture.
 I received a Ph.D. from Yale University and additional degrees from the University of Cambridge (Trinity College) and Harvard University.

 I grew up in Costa Rica and have been a singer since 2002, trained in classical music and contemporary musical theater.
-My vocal coach is the amazing Elodie Perroud in Davis, California.
+I live in Sacramento with my husband and our two dogs.

 How Patent Law Transformed Software Development in America